Ways to keep your meditation practice going

 Leave a comment below to share with others and let us know.

-And if you’re considering a retreat, Clear Sky’s personal cabin retreats are designed to give you a balanced of formal practice time and mindful activity.
+And if you’re considering a retreat, Clear Sky’s personal cabin retreats are designed to give you a balance of formal practice time and mindful activity.